 Almost 25,000 children crossed the border in fiscal year 2013.
 Next year the numbers are projected to go up to over 100,000.

 The law does not allow the Border Patrol to keep the children more than 72 hours so they must be quickly transferred to the Office of Refugee Resettlement under the Department of Health and Human Services.

 Providing proper facilities and care for the children is critical for the administration to remain in compliance with the settlement of a class action lawsuit requiring basic conditions for housing children.
 The increasing numbers of children crossing the border has been a mounting problem for years and has been recognized by outside groups and Congress.

 Usually numbering 6,000 to 8,000 a year, their numbers rose to 13,625 in the 2012 fiscal year and were at 24,688 in fiscal year 2013.
 An emergency shelter had to be opened in 2012 as well.
 There were projections from the government of 60,000 or more this year.
 Next year's projections are some 100,000 to 130,000 unaccompanied children will cross illegally.
 Congress asked the administration for a plan on how to address the issue in the 2014 omnibus funding bill.

 The U.S. Conference of Catholic Bishops issued a report on the growing problem last year, followed by another this year from Kids in Need of Defense, a group that advocates for the children and provides legal services during deportation proceedings.
 The United Nations High Commissioner on Refugees also sought to draw attention to the problem in a recent report that showed 58 percent of the children fled because of problems such as violence in their home country that would trigger international protection.

-"One of the things we are encouraging the administration to figure into whatever plan they do have is to look at the root cause of the violence in Central America," said Wendy Young, president of KIND.
+"One of the things we are encouraging the administration to figure into whatever plan they do have is to look at the root cause of the violence in Central America," Young said.

 Some immigration hawks attribute the rise to the possibility of legal status under immigration reforms.